sigit-purnomo/sigit-purnomo.github.io/_pages/publication.md

 #### 2016

 #### 2015
-1. A study of disaster situation management using mobile technology in Yogyakarta 2015 International Conference on Data and Software Engineering (ICoDSE)
+1. A study of disaster situation management using mobile technology in Yogyakarta <br />
+   2015 International Conference on Data and Software Engineering (ICoDSE)